-Further, uncertainty related to future protectionist trade policies may have a material adverse effect on global economic conditions, and may significantly reduce global trade.
-Increasing trade protectionism may cause an increase in (i) the cost of goods exported from regions globally, (ii) the length of time required to transport goods and (iii) the risks associated with exporting goods.
+Further, uncertainty related to future protectionist trade policies may have a material adverse effect on global economic conditions and may significantly reduce global trade.
+Increasing trade protectionism may cause an increase in (i) the cost of goods exported from regions globally, (ii) the length of time required to transport goods, (iii) increased container transportation costs, and (iv) the risks associated with exporting goods.
 Such increases may significantly affect the quantity of goods to be shipped, shipping time schedules, shipping costs and other associated costs, which could have a material adverse effect on our business, results of operations and financial condition.